 The inspections of nursery, primary, secondary and special schools, including PRUs,

-cover:

-all the main evaluation requirements on aspects of the school’s work as set out in the Evaluation Schedule in Part C of the Framework; and
+cover all the main evaluation requirements on aspects of the school’s work as set out in the Evaluation Schedule in Part C of this Framework.
+The areas of learning, subjects and courses inspected in different types of school are specified in paragraphs 23-27.

-any other matters specified by HMCI.

-In addition inspections cover the following areas, subjects and courses and other features.

-Nursery school inspections include the evaluation and reporting of:

-children’s achievement, taking account of their progress towards Foundation Stage early learning goals, as well as the quality of teaching and learning in each area.
+Nursery school inspections include the evaluation and reporting of the standards achieved by children, taking account of their progress towards Foundation Stage early learning goals, as well as the quality of teaching and learning in each of the six areas of learning and the quality of curriculum leadership.

-Primary school inspections include evaluation of and reporting on:
+Primary school inspections include the evaluation and reporting of standards achieved by pupils, the quality of teaching and learning, curriculum leadership, and any other factors that have a bearing on pupils' achievement in:

-pupils’ achievement and the quality of teaching and learning in the areas of learning in the Foundation Stage, where appropriate, and
+the Foundation Stage, where appropriate, and

-in Key Stages 1, 2 and 3, as applicable,:where relevant, together with leadership and management of the Foundation Stage and any other factors that have a bearing on pupils’ achievement;
+in Key Stages 1, 2 and 3, as applicable:

-pupils’ achievements, the quality of teaching and learning, and leadership in English (including literacy across the curriculum), mathematics (including numeracy), science, information and communication technology (ICT) and ICT capability across the curriculum and religious education (where it is inspected); and
+English (including literacy across the curriculum), mathematics (including numeracy), science, information and communication technology (ICT) and ICT capability across the curriculum and religious education (where it is inspected); and

-the strengths and weaknesses of the work seen in other subjects in other curriculum areas, referring specifically to pupils’ achievement and the quality of teaching and learning.

-Secondary school inspections include the evaluation of and reporting on:

-2, as applicable, ;
+work seen in other subjects.

-at least in Key Stage 4or courses given belowpupils’ achievement, the quality of teaching and learning, leadership and management and any other factors that affect pupils’ achievement in:
+Secondary school inspections include the evaluation and reporting of standards achieved by pupils, the quality of teaching and learning, curriculum leadership, and any other factors that have a bearing on pupils' achievement in:

-as many subjects and courses as possible across all curriculum areas in Key Stages 3 and 4, but including at least all the main National Curriculum subjects, religious education (where it is inspected), and one or more vocational courses;
+the National Curriculum subjects in Key Stages 2, 3 and 4, as applicable, religious education (where it is inspected);

+at least one vocational course in Key Stage 4;

+work seen in as many other subjects and courses as possible; and

-a sample of between four and thirteen subjects in the sixth form from across curriculum areas, chosen according to the set of principles below;
+where applicable, a sample of between four and thirteen subjects or courses in the sixth form chosen according to the principles given below.

-the strengths and weaknesses of the work seen in other subjects or courses in each curriculum area in Key Stages 3 and 4 and the sixth form.

-A cross section of sixth form subjects to be inspected in detail should be chosen using the following principles.
+A cross-section of sixth form subjects to be inspected in detail should be chosen using the following principles.

+English, mathematics and a science subject should always be included.

+Other subjects should be drawn from across as many curriculum areas as possible.
+Where possible, a modern foreign language should be included in addition to English from the 'English, languages and communications' area.

+Subjects that from pre-inspection data appear to be particularly weak must be inspected.

+Vocationally related courses should be duly represented.

+Courses at different levels should be inspected.
+Where a subject or course is offered at two levels, for example advanced and intermediate vocational courses, standards and quality at both levels should be evaluated.

+Where a school is part of a shared sixth form, the subjects inspected in detail should be in that school where possible, with sampling in other schools.
+Circumstances may dictate more inspection outside the inspected school.
+Where substantial provision is made outside the school, this should be inspected to test the effectiveness of the management decisions to provide for the sixth form in this way.

+In small sixth forms (up to 100 students), attention should be given mainly to the subjects or courses followed by most students, but English, mathematics and a science should be inspected where possible.

-Special school inspections, and the inspection of pupil referral units (PRUs), include the evaluation and reporting of:
+Special school inspections, and the inspection of pupil referral units (PRUs), include the evaluation and reporting of standards achieved by pupils, the quality of teaching and learning, curriculum leadership, and any other factors that have a bearing on pupils' achievement in:

-pupils’ achievements, the quality of teaching and learning, and leadership and management in English (including literacy across the curriculum), mathematics (including numeracy), science, religious education and information and communication technology (ICT) and ICT capability across the curriculum, as relevant, and religious education;
+English (including literacy across the curriculum), mathematics (including numeracy), science, information and communication technology (ICT) and ICT capability across the curriculum, and religious education (where it is inspected); and

-the strengths and weaknesses in the work seen across all curriculum areas as appropriate considering the nature of the school; and
+work seen across other curriculum areas as appropriate, considering the nature of the school.

-other particular features of the school's provision such as its outreach functions or support services.
+These inspections must also include other important features of the school's provision such as outreach functions or support services.